The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Discussion

-Deploy such models in the wild should be considered the final goal of this line of research.
-We foresee two practical challenges.
-First, collecting process and ownership metrics requires complex tooling.
-Future work should also evaluate what to do in cases where the developer does not have access to these metrics, i.e., when offering consultancy to a company that does not provide the consultant with the full repository, or when the project is in earlier stages and the repository still does not contain useful data.
-Second, there might be too many recommendations to give; we intend to explore ways to prioritize such recommendations.
-A first step would be to use the internal probabilities that our models use as a way to prioritize the list of recommendations.

-Moreover, a production-ready model should be as lean as possible.
+As mentioned, popular tools such as PMD and Sonarqube offer detection strategies for common code smells, e.g., \emph{God Classes} and \emph{Long Methods}.
+These tools have been integrated into different stages of the developers' workflow, e.g., inside IDEs, during code review, or their results have been incorporated into quality reports.
+We envision a ML-powered refactoring recommendation tool finding its way into the daily life of a developer in the same way linters and code quality recommendation tools (e.g., PMD, Checkstyle, Sonarqube) currently belong to their daily routine.
+However, the deployment of ML-based refactoring recommendation models does not come without its challenges.

+First, prediction models take up a lot of disk space (some of the models we built throughout this research take up around 700MB to 1GB of disk space), which makes them unwieldy to deploy inside IDEs (without mentioning that loading them into memory would require sizable memory resources).
+While the ML research field is still looking for efficient ways of compressing large models (see~\cite{bucilua2006model} for details), introducing the 20 ML models that we built into the developers' machines/IDEs is certainly not a feasible solution.
+A possible workaround to this challenge would be to provide a centralized server that provides recommendations to clients (e.g., IDEs and code review tools).

+Another way to reduce the size of our models would be to build leaner models.
 In RQ$_2$, we show that some features never make to the top-10 ranking features; others were never even used.
-Future work should work on identifying the simplest model that works by, e.g., performing feature reduction.
+Future work should investigate which features can be removed without significant loss of prediction power, thus on removing features that have no real prediction power, and on identifying the simplest model that works by, e.g., performing feature reduction.
 As a reference, we refer the reader to Kondo et al's work~\cite{kondo2019impact}.
 Authors explored the impact of eight different feature reduction techniques on defect prediction models; we suggest the same line of work for refactoring recommendation models.

+Moreover, our empirical study shows that the training of these models take hours (some of our Random Forest models took approximately 2 hours running on a machine equipped with a 40-core processor).
+On the other, once these models are trained, prediction happens almost instantly.
+This is due to the fact that our models require a feature vector composed solely by code metrics that are easily extracted from source code.
+The long training time reinforces the need for generalizable models (which are possible to obtain according to our results), given that many companies are not able to afford the costly model training.